bk86a/self-update/README.md

 - Lock file prevents concurrent executions
 - Non-interactive mode prevents hanging on prompts
 - Comprehensive logging for audit trails
+- All operations are logged for security auditing
+- No network connections beyond standard package repositories

+### Security Best Practices

+- **Always review scripts** before running with sudo privileges
+- **Test on non-critical systems** first
+- **Maintain backups** before running automated updates
+- **Monitor logs** in `/var/log/system_update.log`
+- **Use automation carefully** - consider your update schedule needs

 ## License

 This project is provided as-is for system administration purposes.
 Use at your own discretion and ensure you have proper backups before running automated updates on critical systems.

+**Disclaimer**: This software is provided "as is" without warranty.
+Users are responsible for testing and validating the software in their environment before production use.